SciMed/style-guide/README.md

 * Mark methods as private by calling `private def foo` when using recent Ruby versions (> 2.1.0).
 For earlier versions, mark methods as private by calling `private :my_method` directly after the end of the method.
 * Keep private methods clustered together at the end of the file.
 * Feel free to use libraries which add little bits of helpful functionality and don't take over the application or require all developers to learn a new skillset.
 If you are thinking of using a library or framework that will take over the application or require other developers to spend time learning it, be sure to discuss with everyone before using it in your project.
+* Write arrays on a single line when they are less than 80 charaters long.
+Otherwise, write them as one line per item. [see example](samples/arrays.md)

 # Rails